scottrlarson/profession/content/projects/websites/ericashane.net.md

 +++
 ![Image of ericashane.net website conversion and design](/img/demos/ericashane.net.png)

-Originally ericashane.net was hosted with a now defunked apple website platform called IWEB.
+Originally ericashane.net was hosted with a now defunct apple website platform called IWEB.
 I converted the content for this site over to the Wordpress content management system so it would be easy to update and maintain for the customer.
 Wordpress is a very easy to use content system that offers auto updating to keep the technology behind the platform current.
 I also added a lightbox image viewer for the photos on the site to make the images easier to view.